Use of Personal Information

 - entities who may or do acquire any rights in us for the purpose of a business sale or reorganisation;

-- credit reference agencies (including TransUnion and Equifax) and fraud prevention agencies (including Cifas and Synectics Solutions) - see sections below 'Sharing with Credit Reference Agencies' and 'For crime and fraud prevention and anti-money laundering');
+- credit reference agencies (including TransUnion, Equifax and Experian) and fraud prevention agencies (including Cifas, Synectics Solutions and Lexis Nexis) - see sections below 'Sharing with Credit Reference Agencies' and 'For crime and fraud prevention and anti-money laundering');

 - Driver & Vehicle Licensing Agency (DVLA) in order to validate driving licence details;